joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/03/theater/caissie-levy-broadway-tonys-ragtime.html

 **Ahead of NBA Finals, NYC Reverses Ban on Knicks Watch Party Outside Madison Square Garden**\
-`The decision came on Wednesday as the Knicks prepared for Game 1 of their series against the Spurs for the N.B.A. title.`\
+`The decision by New York City came on Wednesday as the Knicks prepared for Game 1 of their series against the Spurs for the N.B.A. title.`\
 https://www.nytimes.com/2026/06/03/nyregion/knicks-msg-watch-party.html

 **Trump Administration Fights Court Order to Refund Some Tariffs**\